Slevinski/slevinski.github.io/series/formal-signwriting/entries/sign-text-layout/essay.md

 - `SW4` supports the longest default passage units with the tightest default padding

 The values should be understood as shared implementation defaults.
 A publication system may define its own typographic profile, but it should document how it differs from these defaults.

+The numeric defaults are pixel-oriented implementation values at the renderer's normal coordinate scale.
+Renderers that scale output should scale these values proportionally or document their alternative profile.

 The default values are: